stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

-repetition of the great shaft of light from the stone building, and in another moment, after a quick sounding of the second signal ordering a general invasion, there had come a subdued prattle of musketry followed by a horrible roaring cry which the correspondent Luke Fenner had represented in his epistle by the characters  "Waaaahrrrrr--R'waaahrrr ".
+repetition of the great shaft of light from the stone building, and in another moment, after a quick sounding of the second signal ordering a general invasion, there had come a subdued prattle of musketry followed by a horrible roaring cry which the correspondent Luke Fenner had represented in his epistle by the characters _"Waaaahrrrrr--R'waaahrrr"_.
 This cry, however, had possessed a quality which no mere writing could convey, and the correspondent mentions that his mother fainted completely at the sound.
 It was later repeated less loudly, and further but more muffled evidences of gunfire ensued; together with a loud explosion of powder from the